 - 1. Tenure of Auditors - 1.1.
 Has the Auditors' tenure (tenure includes tenure of firm with common partners/same umbrella or Branch or Internal audit assignment) exceeded 10 years/ will exceed 10 years at the completion of proposed term? - 1.2.
 Whether Auditor proposed for a term other than 5 years?
 In case of companies other than banks/ NBFC, as per RBI requirements - 1.3.
 Has the audit partner(s) tenure exceeded 3 years? - 1.4.
 Basis of recommendation/ Credentials provided in the Notice. - 1.5.
 Disclosure of proposed fee and any material change in case of new appointment.
 In case of material change, whether change is due to change in the size of the Company or any corporate actions undertaken or any corporate restructuring undertaken or any other reason? - 1.6.
 Whether previous auditor not re-appointed for 5 years despite being eligible to the same. - 1.7.
 Whether change in auditor is as a result of completion of tenure/ casual vacancy? - 2.
 Name of the Auditors up for appointment/ re-appointment disclosed? - 3.
 Other factors: - 3.1.
 Proportion of the Non-Audit Fee to the Total remuneration paid (Audit and Audit Related) to the Auditors. - 3.2.
 Does the non-audit fee constitute more than 75% of the total audit fees paid to the Statutory Auditors in previous year?
 Has the non-audit fee been higher than 50% in 2 of the last 3 years?
 (Note: SES may make allowances for fees for one-time transactions and due diligence work related to merger, acquisition or disposal provided that their provision of such services does not persist.) - 4.
 Do the Auditors have any financial interest in or association with the Company which may lead to conflict of interest situations? - 5.
-SES will endeavor to check whether the Auditors are/were associated with the Directors of the Company? - 6.
-SES will endeavor to check whether the Auditors have previous associations with the Company/ Directors?
+SES will endeavor to check whether the Auditors are/were associated with the Company/ Directors?